BeardedBry/BrianJavaScript30/README.md

 This was challenging.
 And a good example of pausing to think of a simpler way to do it.
 I believe I got it working with minimal bugs, but Wes's version is much simpler and harder to break from future code changes.

+## Project 10 - HTML5 Video Player, Project 11 - KONAMI Sequence
+Simple enough challenges, compared to some of the earlier ones.